How to Build a Knowledge Base That Actually Works

 • Absence of tacit knowledge and critical thinking

-Yes, Customer Support Centres Need Knowledge Base Software
+Can Customer Support Centres Use a Knowledge Base?

 Microsoft, for instance, is embedding ChatGPT in all its enterprise products.
 And there are few knowledge base portals and help desks that don’t already offer AI-supported assistance.